Best Financing Options for Low-Income Earners

 What Defines “Low” in Low-Income Earner?

-Since “low” is a relative term, let’s begin by defining what we mean here when we talk about business loans for low-income earners.
+Since “low” is a relative term, let’s begin by defining what we mean here when we talk about business loans for low-income earners or very little money available.

 Although most lenders do require a minimum annual revenue to qualify for a business term loan, there’s not a universal bar for income—each lender sets their own minimum.
 This often falls somewhere between $25,000 and $150,000.
 And that’s certainly a big range.
 But they don’t come out of nowhere—often, lenders look at how much you’re looking to borrow, and their income requirement is around 8% to 12% of the business’s annual revenue.